What is website visitor tracking?

 In fact, these products are quite comparable to standard Google Analytics in this aspect of user-level visibility.

-These tools are also not primarily focused on reporting aggregate metrics for overall website visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.
+Web site visitor tracking tools are also not primarily focused on reporting aggregate metrics for overall site visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.

 Can Google Analytics Identify Website Visitors?